 Between Holmes River and McKale River, NE of McBride

 Stanley Washburn [1878–1950] met Bill Teare near McBride in 1909.
-“I beheld one of the finest specimens of manhood that the eye could ever wish to behold,” wrote Stanley Washburn of his 1909 meeting with Bill Teare.
+“I beheld one of the finest specimens of manhood that the eye could ever wish to behold,” Washburn wrote.
 “Medium height, thick-set, eyes like steel, curly hair and a smile like sunshine were the first impressions that I got.
 Bill gave my hand a squeeze that made the bones crack.”
-Washburn met Bill and his brother Morton when he came through the Yellowhead Pass to investigate a quartz prospect near Holmes River.
+Washburn met Bill and his brother Morton when he came through the Yellowhead Pass to investigate a quartz prospect near Holmes River (which they called Beaver River).
 Washburn described the meeting in Trails, Trappers and Tenderfeet in the New Empire of Western Canada, published in 1913.

 Two of the Teares’ relatives, Mary Teare Buchanan of White Rock, B.C., and Edith Teare Boergadine of Centralia, Washington, visited McBride in 1981, in search of Teare Mountain.
 They reported that Bill had a ranch in Edson where he tamed wild horses for pack trains.
 Bill died in the Yukon and Mort spent his declining years with relatives in Vancouver.

 During McBride’s 50th jubilee in 1983, a dozen Teare relatives visited the village.
-None of them were direct descendents of Will or Mort, who never married.
+None of them were direct descendents of Will or Mort, neither of whom married.

 - Washburn, Stanley [1878–1950].
 Trails, Trappers and Tenderfeet in the New Empire of Western Canada.
 New York and London: Henry Holt, Andrew Melrose, 1912.
 Hathi Trust

 - MacGregor, James Grierson [1905–1989].
 Overland by the Yellowhead.
 Saskatoon: Western Producer, 1974.
 Internet Archive